viranshulohar-png/viranshulohar-png/README.md

 ### 👨‍🚀 Future Aerospace Engineer | Physics Lover | Coder | Anime Fan

 I'm a student from India 🇮🇳 who is deeply passionate about **Aerospace / Aeronautical Engineering**.
-My dream is to build a **company like Boeing** one day and work on **huge, meaningful engineering projects** that push technology forward.
+My dream is to build a **company like Airbus** one day and work on **huge, meaningful engineering projects** that push technology forward.

 ---